kishore1919/ansible_homelab_setup/kvm_setup/README.md

 # KVM VM Provisioning with Ansible

-This directory contains Ansible playbooks and tasks for automating KVM virtual machine provisioning based on a custom-underlay YAML configuration.
+This directory contains Ansible tasks for automating KVM virtual machine provisioning based on a custom-underlay YAML configuration.

 ## Overview